See the latest update on the UVM Health Network cyber attack

 Based on a thorough assessment by IT security experts, the health network reported Tuesday that no personally identifiable information (PII), protected health information (PHI), or employee information was accessed or taken.

-Helping prevent theft of such information was the UVM Health Network IT team’s disabling of its EpicCare Link electronic health record system when the attack became apparent, that system also including the MyChart patient portal.
+The UVM Health Network IT team disabled its EpicCare Link electronic health record system when the attack became apparent, which includes the MyChart patient portal.
 The team took additional measures and disconnected employees’ email and internet connections to help protect patient and employee data.

 A statement released Tuesday by the health network credited “good planning” that allowed UVM to have backup copies of most of the information needed to restore the systems.
 The health network announced that EpicCare and MyChart had been restored on Nov.
 24 and Nov.
 27, respectively.

-The statement said the ransomware used in the cyber attack destroyed the computer infrastructure on which the encrypted data resided, destruction that “is not usually a component of a ransomware attack,” and that required considerable time for UVM Health Network to rebuild those systems.
-IT staff had to rebuild the entire infrastructure before re-populating it with the backed up files and data, in addition to scanning and cleaning 5,000 computers and endpoints which had been infected.
+The statement said the ransomware used in the cyber attack destroyed the computer infrastructure on which the encrypted data resided, destruction that “is not usually a component of a ransomware attack,” and that required considerable time for UVM Health Network to rebuild.
+IT staff had to rebuild the entire infrastructure before re-populating it with the backed up files and data, in addition to scanning and cleaning 5,000 computers and endpoints that had been infected, according to the company statement.

 “Despite the significant progress made by our IT team to restore systems, we know this attack has had an impact on many of our patients and staff,” read Tuesday’s statement.
 “Over the past several weeks we have made every attempt to reschedule appointments and resume care where there were interruptions.
 We apologize for any disruptions or inconvenience to our patients, for whom we aim to provide the highest quality care, and we thank our incredible staff for working diligently through this challenging time.”